PATHOGENIC ORGANISMS – BLOODBORNE

 Data Requirements and Initial Recommendations.

-(1) Provide the U.S. Army Public Health Command with the detailed drinking water, waste holding system design, foodservice, anticipated type of rations served, laundry, shower and toilet facility information to include construction, cleaning, storage and maintenance details to support the preparation of a definitive HHAR on this materiel.
+(1) Provide the Army Public Health Center with the detailed drinking water, waste holding system design, foodservice, anticipated type of rations served, laundry, shower and toilet facility information to include construction, cleaning, storage and maintenance details to support the preparation of a definitive HHAR on this materiel.

 (2) Potable water.